 Geography PhD student at the University of Oregon by day, fermentation and running enthusiast by night and former Project Manager at a refugee NGO.
 Read my Washington Post article here or check out my UW-Madison alumni profile here.

 My academic interests lie at the intersection of identity and power, especially as that relates to nationalism, its manifestations within in-group/out-group dynamics, immigration and integration policy, political discourse, party politics, race, and foodways.
-My research employs a dialectical approach that aims to understand how the political economic and cultural can be used to explain the inclusion and exclusion of different groups.
-More specifically, I’m using the so-called Danish meatball war as a case study for better understanding how migrant communities are framed (or reframed) over time.
+My research employs a dialectical approach that aims to understand how the cultural and political economic can be used to explain the inclusion and exclusion of different groups.
+More specifically, I’m using the so-called Danish meatball war as a case study for better understanding how migrant communities are framed (or reframed) as a part of Danish society over time.

 Before returning to school for a doctoral program, I spent three years working at Alight (formerly the American Refugee Committee).
 Here I was primarily a Project Manager for our Changemakers 365 program, managing small-scale, high-impact projects; I conducted ethnographic/human- centered fieldwork in Rwanda and DR Congo, spent seven weeks in Uganda implementing projects within education, livelihoods, agriculture, sustainability, and sports, co-created projects with urban LGBT+ refugees in Kenya and Mexico, established agricultural programming and Yemeni entrepreneurship support in Somalia and Somaliland, helped strengthen food security amongst students in non-formal schools in Pakistan, and amplified after school programs for youth in El Salvador.
 In addition to this, I played many other roles; I worked in logistics and compliance, helped establish deeper relationships with academics, assisted in our brand roll-out, supported proposals, and more.
 I’ve been uniquely fortunate to work with so many teams across so many different countries in my tenure at the organization.